 This is а very high performance insert used for cutting cast iron.
 Using the 14 inch diameter cutterhead of the SF machines the RPM can be run between 500 and 1250.
 The lower end of the speed range is used primarily for cutting diesel blocks and heads since they are usually harder.
-The upper end of the speed range is used primarily for automotive blocks and heads. for The optimum RPM for automotive work is about 950 RPM.
+The upper end of the speed range is used primarily for automotive blocks and heads.
+The optimum RPM for automotive work is about 950 RPM.
 This will give tool life resulting in insert cost per head of 5 to 15 cents.
 If a higher RPM is used tool life will be reduced, increasing tool cost per head to between 30 and 50 cents.

 CBN can be used for cutting aluminum and usually is when you are cutting a few aluminum heads among a lot of cast iron heads.
-When the quantity of aluminum heads is higher it is more economical to change to an insert designed for cutting aluminum.
-When use some aluminum with CBN type of lubricant (WD40, PAM, or any type of oil) otherwise the aluminum will build up on the edge of the insert, The tool life of a CBN insert is greater than no а coated carbide insert when machining aluminum so it is much less expensive to use coated carbide when machining quantities of aluminum.
+When the quantity of aluminum heads is higher it is more economical to change to an insert designed for aluminum.
+When cutting aluminum with CBN use some type of lubricant (WD40, PAM, or any type of oil) otherwise the aluminum will build up on the edge of the insert, The tool life of a CBN insert is no greater than а coated carbide insert when machining aluminum so it is much less expensive to use coated carbide when machining quantities of aluminum.

-CBN does not cutcylinder pre-combustion heads with chambers.
+does not cut CBN cylinder heads with pre-combustion chambers.
 CBN can be used to cut heads with exposed hard seats such as some Cummins heads but a slower RPM should be used and tool life will be reduced.
-Some shops dress the seats down with a seat and machine before quide surfacing.
+Some shops dress the seats down with a seat and quide machine before surfacing.